cerbos/tutorial/src/03-resource-definition/README.md

 ## Authentication roles

 To begin with Cerbos needs to know about the basic roles which are provided by your authentication provider.
 In the case of Cerbforce, [Auth0](https://cerbos.dev/ecosystem/cerbos-auth0) provides a role of either `ADMIN` or `USER` for all profiles.
-This is important when starting to define access ot resources below - for now just make a note of them.
+This is important when starting to define access to resources below - for now just make a note of them.

 ## Resources

-The best place to start with defining [policies](https://docs.cerbos.dev/cerbos/latest/policies/index.html) is listing out all the resoueces and their actions that exist in the system.
-A resource is an entity type that users are authroized access too.
+The best place to start with defining [policies](https://docs.cerbos.dev/cerbos/latest/policies/index.html) is listing out all the resources and their actions that exist in the system.
+A resource is an entity type that users are authorized to access.

 In the case of Cerbforce some of the resources and actions are as follows: